atsushi-wada/fpp-recording/README.md

-# zedmini
+# fpp-recording
-Project for developing first-person perspective movie recording system using Vive and ZEDmini.
+Project for developing a system for recording first-person perspective movie supplemented with camara motion data.